rothsandro/eleventy-notes/Features/Sidebar.md

         // For a list of available icons, see https://feathericons.com/ "icon": "github",

-        // If the link should open in a new tab
+        // If the link should open in a new tab (optional)
         // Default: true
-        "openInNewTab": true
+        "openInNewTab": false
       }
     ]
   }